 Patricia Brenes United States |

-Posted almost 10 years ago.
+Posted about 10 years ago.
 Excellent blog post.
 May I repost this in my blog on terminology for my readers with due acknowledgement of the author, of course?
 Thanks |

 Kevin Dias Japan |

-Posted almost 10 years ago. @inmyownterms - Thanks for the kind words.
+Posted about 10 years ago. @inmyownterms - Thanks for the kind words.
 Of course, I'd be honored :thumbsup: |

 If you would like to leave a comment please sign in to your TM-Town account.
 If you are not a TM-Town member you can easily register for a free account.